 Your website will likely have lots of features, buttons, forms, page links and photos.
 On the cosmetic side, it may seem fine.

-However, when you try to click on the buttons, does it still work or when was the last time you have tested through the website, like the day before you launch it
+However, when you try to click on the buttons, does it still work or when was the last time you tested through the website, like the day before you launch it

 Website testing is an ongoing health check, and it is advisable to do it at least once a month.